Where to stay in Chamonix – The 7 best towns in the valley

 Cons

-- fewer amenities than Chamonix Town,
+- fewer amenities than Chamonix,

 - can be a bit quiet for those looking for vibrant nightlife

-From Argentière you can access Les Grands Montets Ski Area, up to 3275 m.
+From Argentière you can access Les Grands Montets Ski Domain, up to 3275 m.
 Unfortunately, in 2018 there was a big fire that destroyed part of the skiing cable car.
 The good news is that finally with the new year service will restart with a new station.

 If you’re an experienced skier looking for a challenge, Argentière is an excellent choice.
 In this area, you will find mostly red to black runs.
 Once again, for beginners and families with kids, Les Houches is a better option.